claudio-ICL/napiod/README.md

 On the other hand, every $T^{0}_j$ alters the intensity of occurrence of the random times $T^{1}$, $T^2$, $T^3$, $T^4$, and these in turn will produce updates of the state process $X$.
-A quantification of the first effect produces our measurement of direct price impact, and a quantification of the second effect produces our mesurement od indirect price impact.
+A quantification of the first effect produces our measurement of direct price impact, and a quantification of the second effect produces our measurement of indirect price impact.
 Direct price impact is non-negative and non-decreasing, and the larger it is the more unfavourably the mid-price moves against the agent.
 Indirect impact, instead, can be positive or negative: it is positive when market participants react to the agent and move the mid-price in a way unfavourable to the agent;